colinnewell/pcap2har-go/README.md

 is more a proof of concept at this point.
 It is amazing how far you can get so quickly with the existing Go libraries.

-IT's only been very lightly tested so far.
+It's only been very lightly tested so far.
 It really needs a lot of work before it's production ready.

 ## Building